noahlevenson/stealing-ur-feelings/readme.md

 Meet the new AI that knows you better than you know yourself.

 *Stealing Ur Feelings* is an augmented reality experience that reveals how your favorite apps can use facial emotion recognition technology to make decisions about your life, promote inequalities, and even destabilize American democracy.
+Using the AI techniques described in corporate patents, *Stealing Ur Feelings* learns your deepest secrets just by analyzing your face.

 It premiered at the 2019 Tribeca Film Festival. **Stay tuned for announcements about our internet premiere.**